4.1. Set traffic control (tcset

 tcset

-is a command to add traffic control rule to a network interface (device).
+is a command to add a traffic control rule to a network interface (device).

 You can delete rule(s) from a network interface by Delete traffic control (tcdel command).